Employment Disputes: Strategies for Resolution

 Where communications have completely broken down or the parties are unable to see eye-to-eye, litigation may be the only reasonable option for bringing the dispute to a resolution.
 Litigation offers the greatest potential damage awards, especially in contrast to claims that are brought before a tribunal.

-Employment Tribunals – Workplace Disputes
+Employment Tribunals – Employment Disputes

 Administrative law tribunals are public bodies that manage specific disputes.
 Several tribunals are dedicated to resolving both labour and employment conflicts, including the following:

 - Workplace Safety and Insurance Board;

 - Social Benefits Tribunal

 Tribunals can be an effective and efficient venue for resolving workplace disputes, particularly with respect to human rights or workplace safety claims as there are generally minimal fees involved.
 On the other hand, tribunal awards offer significantly less compensation than litigation.

 In the event of a workplace dispute, an employment disputes lawyer can help you determine the most appropriate method for pursuing your claim given the particular circumstances of your case.